Sejmou/large-scale-data-scatterplot/README.md

 To make use of the latest build of `react-large-scale-data-scatterplot` during development automatically, you need to switch to the parent directory and run `yarn link` there.

 Then, go back to the example app directory and run `yarn link react-large-scale-data-scatterplot`. yarn should then use a symlink for the library during development, which means that always automatically the most recent version is used without having to run `yarn` on every change to the library package.

+NOTE: this is still a bit buggy, it looks like Tailwind classes are not applied correctly (or rather, only those already used in the example app are applied).
+I suppose this is due to the fact that Tailwind classes are generally only created on demand and I would need to do some kind of "compilation" of the Tailwind classes in my `start` script (similar to the `build-tailwind` script that runs after `tsdx build` in the `build` script)
 ## Building

 To do a one-off build, use `npm run build` or `yarn build`.